Turn the device off and on

 Make sure Bluetooth is turned on

-Using your Mac laptop's built-in trackpad or a USB mouse, choose Apple menu > System Preferences, then click Bluetooth.
+Using your Mac laptop's built-in trackpad or a USB mouse, choose Apple menu > System Settings (or System Preferences), then click Bluetooth.
 Make sure that Bluetooth is turned on.

 If you don't have a USB mouse and your keyboard is connected, press Command-Space bar, enter Bluetooth File Exchange in the Spotlight search field, press the Return or Enter key, then press the Return or Enter key to turn Bluetooth on.

 If you still can't turn Bluetooth on, restart your computer, then try to turn Bluetooth on again.